SI-Gen/jportal2/README.md

 ### JPortal
 JPortal was originally developed in the early 1990's by Vincent Risi (https://github.com/VincentRisi) as a standardised way to generate a Data Access Layer (DAL) for multiple databases and target languages.
 SI Files allow the definition of a SQL table with columns, as well as SQL Queries to be run against the table.
 It then allows the generation of a DAL in a number of languages.
 Being developed in the 90's, the first languages that were supported, were Java, C++, C and Visual Basic.
 Original database support was for Oracle.

-Over the years the tool has grown into a suite of tools to include generators DAL's, RPC client and server generators and for a number of languages including C# and Python, and database support for Oracle, SQL Server, MySQL, PostgreSQL and SQLite.
+Over the years the tool has grown into a suite of tools to include generators DAL's, RPC client and server generators and for a number of languages including C# and Python, and database support for Oracle, SQL Server, MySQL, PostgreSQL, DB2 and SQLite.

 ### JPortal2